 With the loving support of our family, friends, and neighbors, Matt and I got through the first few hard years of parenting.
 At some point, we even got used to the difficulty and reached the point where we stopped thinking it was crazy to have more children.
 So, we had a second baby.

-When I started Unity Digital Agency only a year after our second child was born, in many ways I felt like a new parent for a third time.
+When I started Unity Web Agency only a year after our second child was born, in many ways I felt like a new parent for the third time.
 And this time the bucket of water was all mine.
 Fortunately, not only did I know building the right community would be key to our success, I knew elevating the Triangle community and giving back to our village would be a core value.
 You get what you give, right?

 Although we still feel the panic and fatigue of holding that bucket sometimes, finding the right combination of support has been essential to our business’s ability to thrive.
 With our village of family, friends, mentors, clients, and organizations we manage to make it work.